DetectiveMB/AdaKron/README.md

 ## Notes and Acknowledgments
 The implementation is based on https://github.com/huggingface/transformers  <br>
+The implementation is also based on https://github.com/microsoft/AdaMix/tree/main <br>
 We also used some code from: https://github.com/microsoft/LoRA
 # AdaKron